BrianBett125/Nail_It/README.md

 	9. Click on the Delete icon to delete the material.
 	10. And if you want to delete the entire site find the Delete icon next to the sitename, click on it and confirm Yes to delete a site and associated materials.

-##Contributing
+## Contributing

-A huge shout out to my guy @KelvinCheruiyot721 for the Javascript code and advise especially in utilising Firebase as a beginner friendly database.
+A huge shout out to my guy @willykar for the Javascript code and advise especially in utilising Firebase as a beginner friendly database.

-##Licensing
+## Licensing

 MIT License:
 Do whatever you like with the code, I embrace open-source as a way for the community to benefit at large.
 A shout-out too will be appreciated for the sleepless nights coming up with it.